Enalean/tuleap-documentation-en/languages/en/developer-guide/patches.rst

 As a commit is reviewed individually, it must me "autonomous" (corresponding to a task).
 It's a small part of a bigger story but it's fully functional at its level.

+Ideally a commit is the smallest possible part of a feature.

-A good commit has:
+A good commit:

-- Tests
+- Doesn't break existing behaviour (unless it's intended too, well documented and with an escape path for current users).
+- Has tests (automated: unit, REST, SOAP or functional, described in commit message)
-- Security guards (filter inputs, escape outputs, csrf tokens)
+- Has security guards (filter inputs, escape outputs, csrf tokens)
-- I18N code
+- Has I18N code
+- Can be "not UI perfect" as long as there is a short term action (commit) to address it validated by the Design team
+- Might not have a direct effect on UI (modifications not visible) if it helps to reduce the size of upcoming reviews

 A bad commit has: